ome/ome-model/docs/sphinx/ome-xml/java-library.rst

 -----------

-The OME-XML Java library is an open source project—the source code is freely accessible via our Git repository.
-See :bf_doc:`these instructions <developers/building-bioformats.html>` for details on accessing the code.
+The OME-XML Java library is an open source project—the source code is freely accessible via the https://github.com/ome/ome-model Git repository.